 - Bank loans or credit notes are often used to buy the shares you hold in the business.
 This type of financing is attractive because of its simplicity: assets are used as collateral and interest rates are lower.

 Vendor or owner financing allows you to spread the payments over a number of years.
 This type of financing tie you directly and may include credit notes, loans or preferred shares.
-This method reduces the cash outflow at the time of the transaction and eases the transition. - Similarly, the purchase of shares payable in installments allows the seller to retain a level of control until they have been fully repaid.
+This method reduces the cash outflow at the time of the transaction and eases the transition.

 - The sale of shares to other employees can be used in conjunction with an employee buyout or a leveraged buyout to finance the remaining portion.
 This type of financing allows other employees to acquire stock options in the company.
 This form of financing can motivate existing employees, while the management team retains control of the business.